Appliance Repairs You Don’t Need to Call a Pro For

 Scratched Stainless Steel Appliances

 Buff out ugly scratches in your shiny stainless steel appliances, using fine sandpaper and rubbing compound.
-Learn how to sand stainless steel appliances.

 Reverse a Fridge Door

 Door handles can easily be reversed on almost any refrigerator door by removing a few screws and bolts—but keep track of the parts and the assembly order.
-Plus: Are you storing these 10 foods all wrong?

 How to Adjust Oven Temperatures

 If your oven cooking times are off, recalibrate your oven temperature to match an accurate oven thermometer.
 The procedure is in your oven’s instruction manual.
-Learn how to adjust oven temperatures.

 Clothes Dryer Problems

 Most dryer problems can be fixed in an hour with a few basic tools and a continuity tester or multimeter—and you can do the work yourself with these simple instructions.
-Get the clothes dryer repair guide.

 Tiny chips and dings on expensive porcelain fixtures and appliances are distressing-but fixable.
 With a few careful dabs of touch-up glaze and a little sanding and buffing you can make those ugly blemishes vanish.